 Title: Killer robots, humanoid companions, and super-intelligent machines: The anthropomorphism of AI in South African news articles

-Author: Dr. Susan Brokensha, University of the Free State.
+Author: Dr. Susan Brokensha and dr. Thinus Conradie, University of the Free State.

 Ensovoort, volume 42 (2021), number 6: 3